foundeo/minibox/README.md

 ## Tags

-Right now it is just tagged under `latest` which should get you the latest version of commandbox.
+The latest version is tagged under `latest` which should get you the latest version of commandbox and java.
+Builds are also tagged each month in the format `yyyy.mm`, for production use you may want to pin such a version.
+If you pin the current month there is a chance it may be updated again before the end of the month.

 ## Thanks